joshamilton/Hamilton_acI_2017/manuscript/manuscript.md

 ## Availability of Data and Materials

 All genomic and metatranscriptomic sequences are available through IMG and NCBI, respectively.
-A reproducible version of this manuscript is available at https://github.com/joshamilton/Hamilton_acI_2016 (DOI:######).
+A reproducible version of this manuscript is available at [https://github.com/joshamilton/Hamilton_acI_2017](https://github.com/joshamilton/Hamilton_acI_2017) (DOI:[10.5281/zenodo.839858](https://doi.org/10.5281/zenodo.839858)).

 # Acknowledgements